Address Signs & Access Guidelines

 It may be necessary on long driveways containing multiple intersections to place additional identification signs to better facilitate an emergency response.
 In this event the public works department will work with the fire district to determine the number of signs required and their posting locations.

 In all cases, buildings shall have approved address numbers, building numbers or approved building identification placed in a position that is plainly legible and visible from the street or road fronting the property.
+You can purchase signs through:

 What you can do—